 Correctly Describing “Royal Vienna” Wares

 The mark does look much more like a beehive than a shield to the average person, but correct is correct, right?
 Well, not if you want to sell a piece through an ad or in the online marketplace.
 The term that rules will always be what collectors recognize, especially when it comes to buying and selling.
-And in this case, people associate Royal Vienna with what they reference as the beehive mark.
+In this case, people associate Royal Vienna with what they reference as the beehive mark.

-As marks4antiques.com explains, “Most classically-themed Decorative Plates that have a 'beehive' mark and made ca. 1880s-1940s, are often called 'Royal Vienna Plates,' but in this case, when applied correctly, the reference is to their style.
+As marks4antiques.com explains, “Most classically-themed Decorative Plates that have a 'beehive' mark and made ca. 1880-1940, are often called 'Royal Vienna Plates,' but in this case, when applied correctly, the reference is to their style.
 Therefore, when someone proclaims a piece to be Royal Vienna, the obvious question should be: Do you mean from the Imperial & Royal Factory period or made later in that style?”

 A Brief History of Royal Vienna

 Even though you now understand the true meaning of the mark, it doesn’t hurt to know a little about the history of this porcelain and where it originated so you can better describe the pieces you own.

 Joe Rossen, a columnist for the Knoxville News Sentinel, noted in a past article that two workers from the Meissen factory in Germany took the “recipe” for Chinese hard-paste porcelain with them when they headed for Vienna in the early 1700s.
 This sneaky duo shared the porcelain secret with Claude Innocentius Du Paquier and he began utilizing it in 1717 to make porcelain comparable to that of his German neighbors.